 To date, most quadruped robots are either equipped with trunks that are rigid bodies or consist of blocks connected by passive joints.
-The kinematic performance of these quadruped robots are only determined by their legs.
-To release the mobility of trunks and enhance the performance of quadruped robots, this paper proposes a metamorphic quadruped robot with a moveable trunk (a planar 6-bar closed-loop linkage), called MetaRobot I, which can implement active trunk motions.
-The robot can imitate natural quadrupeds to twist its trunk.
+The kinematic performance of these quadruped robots is only determined by their legs.
+To release the mobility of trunks and enhance the performance of quadruped robots, this paper proposes a metamorphic quadruped robot with a moveable trunk (a planar six-bar closed-loop linkage), called MetaRobot I, which can implement active trunk motions.
+The robot can twist its trunk like natural quadrupeds.
 Through trunk twisting, the stability margin of the quadruped robot can be increased compared with that of a quadruped robot with a rigid trunk.
 The inner relationship between the stability margin and the twisting angle is analyzed in this paper.
-Finally, simulations and several experiments of the prototype are carried out to show the benefits facilitated by the twisting trunk to the quadruped robot.
+Finally, simulations are carried out to show the benefits facilitated by the twisting trunk to the quadruped robot.